Zagor gets a bad reputation for being a big bad villain, even though he hasn't actually done anything to deserve that reputation.

 Let's look at the facts:

-How does he write battle plans with all those animals in his library? |
+all those animals in his library? |

 Admittedly, Zagor's formative years don't make a good start for my case.
 Zagor became an apprentice to the unapologetically evil and chaotic Volgera Darkstorm along with two other obviously evil characters.